What if awakening.

 In the Soto school,

-They typically have periods of meditation 40 minutes long,
+They typically have periods of meditation 40 minutes long.

-Whereas in the Rinzai school,
+Whereas in the Rinzai school they have 25 minutes long.

-So the kind of periods are extended,
+So the kind of.

 Things happen more gradually,

-More slowly and more sort of smoothly,
+More sort of smoothly,

 You could say.

-Maybe Rinzai school emphasises kind of short,
+Maybe Rinzai School emphasises kind of short,

 Shorter,